nodeshift/nodejs-reference-architecture/docs/development/secure-development-process.md

 * If you build Node.js binaries into a base image yourself, make sure to subscribe to the [nodejs-sec](https://groups.google.com/g/nodejs-sec) mailing list.
 This low volume mailing list is used to provide advance notice of security releases and will give you the earliest warning that you may need to update your Node.js version.
 * On a regular basis, check for new versions of the base container that you use and plan your CI/CD pipeline so that you can rebase your application or dependency image on a new version of the container when updates are available.
-* If you use common dependencies across a number of projects create a depenency image.
-While is this good for build times as oultined in [dependency image](https://github.com/nodeshift/nodejs-reference-architecture/blob/main/docs/development/building-good-containers.md#dependency-image), it will also help to reduce the total work required for dependency updates when shared across a number of projects.
+* If you use common dependencies across a number of projects create a dependency image.
+While is this good for build times as outlined in [dependency image](https://github.com/nodeshift/nodejs-reference-architecture/blob/main/docs/development/building-good-containers.md#dependency-image), it will also help to reduce the total work required for dependency updates when shared across a number of projects.
-* On each update to the dependency image and on a regular basis scan the depencencies in the dependency image for vulnerabilities.
+* On each update to the dependency image and on a regular basis scan the dependencies in the dependency image for vulnerabilities.
 A number of the teams members have had success in using `snyk` to complete these scans.
 Plan your dependency image CI/CD pipeline so that you can update to new versions of dependencies and publish a new version of the dependency image when necessary.
-Plan your application CI/CD pipelines so that you can rebase your applications on a new version of the dependeny image when necessary.
+Plan your application CI/CD pipelines so that you can rebase your applications on a new version of the dependency image when necessary.
-* On each deployment, change to an application's depdencies, and on regular basis scan the dependencies which are deployed for each application.
+* On each deployment, change to an application's dependencies, and on regular basis scan the dependencies which are deployed for each application.
 A number of the teams members have had success in using `snyk` to complete these scans.
 Plan your application CI/CD pipelines so that you can update to new versions of dependencies and redeploy your application when necessary.

 ### Resolving nested dependencies

 Tools like snyk or Mend (aka WhiteSource) will identify npm packages dependencies with versions that have known security vulnerabilities (typically tracked with CVE's).
 While often such vulnerabilities are not actually exposed in the app using them, like the case of prototype pollution vulnerabilities in an app that does strong input checking, its very hard to prove and maintain/track the lack of exposure to a given vulnerable dependency version.
 Therefore, security teams will require your app have the updated dependency versions for simplicity.
-Ideally, in the case where a nested npm module is pulled in is vulnerable, the parent module using it will have a newer version that references a fixed version in its depenedencies.
+Ideally, in the case where a nested npm module is pulled in is vulnerable, the parent module using it will have a newer version that references a fixed version in its dependencies.
 However, that is not always the case and there are tools to manage the cases where a nested vulnerable dependency version is pulled in by a different npm library that has not yet adjusted it dependencies to the fixed versions.

 If you are using npm the best approach is to use npm version 8.3 or higher and using the [overrides](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#overrides) section.
 It supports the same single